 But let's cut to the chase: the river.
 Pittsburgh sits at the confluence of three mighty rivers, each of which dwarfs the London river.
 The Allegheny and Monogahela Rivers together drain an area eight and a half times that of the Thames River watershed.
 The Ohio River watershed is more than 80 times that of the Thames.
 Comparing the confluence of rivers where Pittsburgh sits to the Forks of the Thames is quite the stretch.

 The Thames is not a mighty river.
 It is a small river.
 As one person at the consultation session pointed out, in the summer, during hot dry spells, the Thames River almost runs dry in certain spots.
 But the dearth of water at these times can be deceiving.
-I once lived quite close to The Forks of the Thames in a small, brick home built in the 1920s.
-Labatt Park was directly behind my home and then the river.
+I once lived quite close to The Forks of the Thames in a small, brick and stucco home built in the 1920s.
+Labatt Park was directly behind my home and behind the park was the river.

 |Ivey Family London Room, London (Ontario) Public Library|